pnugues/Spelling-Corrector-in-Prolog/README.md

   ~~~
   > swipl -G1000000 -L1000000
   ~~~
-  The Prolog interpreter is an interactive shell where you type the predicates after the prompt:
+  The Prolog interpreter is an interactive shell, where you type the predicates after the prompt symbols:
   ~~~
   ?-
   ~~~
-  2. You load the spell.pl program in Prolog, by typing:
+  2. You load the spell.pl program in Prolog by typing:

   ~~~
   ?- [spell].